sylumer/automators/.github/readme.md

 2. Download the latest release zip file.
 3. Extract the downloaded zip file to your preferred location.

+#### Refresh
+- To refresh the vault, just download the latest ZIP again from the releases page and overwrite the previous set of files.

 ### Clone via Git

 1. Make sure you have [Git](https://git-scm.com/downloads) installed on your device.